 The Wix POS system offers inventory management tools that sync across your online store and physical location.
 You can track stock levels in real time, set up low-stock alerts to avoid running out of popular items, and create purchase orders when it is time to restock.

 This is particularly useful for businesses selling both online and in person.
 When a product sells at your physical register, the inventory count updates on your Wix website automatically.
 This prevents overselling and reduces the manual work of maintaining two separate inventory systems.
+If you want a full picture of how Wix handles online selling, our Wix eCommerce review covers the broader platform in detail.

 Customer Engagement

 The Wix POS system includes tools for building customer relationships beyond the point of sale.
 You can create detailed customer profiles that track purchase history, set up loyalty programs to reward repeat buyers, and send automated email campaigns based on shopping behavior.
+For a closer look at the rewards side, see our Wix loyalty program review.

 These customer engagement features help you turn one-time buyers into returning customers -- a critical factor for both Wix retail POS and Wix restaurant POS businesses looking to grow revenue over time.